TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-asc-operation-servernotready.md

 ## **Recommended Steps**

-* If you are using Azure portal, please check the server "Activity log" menu and make sure your previous operation is succeeded and try your operation again.
+* If you are using Azure portal, please check the server "Activity log" menu and make sure your previous operation succeeded and try your operation again
-* If you are using Azure CLI, you can use the following command to get the state of your server: az mysql server show --resource-group <resource group name> -name <server name> --subscription <subscription id>
+* If you are using Azure CLI, you can use `az mysql server show --resource-group <resource group name> --name <server name> --subscription <subscription id>` to get the state of your server
-and wait for the "userVisibleState" to be in ready state:
+* Wait for "userVisibleState" to read "Ready"
-	"userVisibleState": "Ready"
 * If you are using ARM template, please make sure you execute your operations in serial.
-(If deployment order is not specified, the Resource Manager deploys them in parallel.)
+If deployment order is not specified, the Resource Manager deploys them in parallel.
 See how to [Define the order for deploying resources in Azure Resource Manager Templates](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-define-dependencies).

 ## **Recommended Documents**

 * [Azure Database for MySQL](https://azure.microsoft.com/services/mysql/)
 * [MySQL Discussion forum](https://social.msdn.microsoft.com/Forums/en-us/home?forum=AzureDatabaseforMySQL)
 * [Azure CLI for MySQL](https://docs.microsoft.com/cli/azure/mysql?view=azure-cli-latest)